RobertTalbert/discretecs/MTH325-Winter2026/course-documents/MTH 325 W26 syllabus.md

 I've been a bass guitar player for over 25 years and regularly perform live in the area with  different bands.
 You can learn more about my music activities at [my music website](https://rtgrooves.com/) or [my Linktree page](https://linktr.ee/rtgrooves).

-I live in Allendale with my wife and 17-year old son (who's interested in computer engineering).
+I live in Allendale with my wife and 17-year old son (who's interested in ~~computer science~~ ~~computer engineering~~ data science).
 I have a daughter studying Marketing at [Wayne State University](https://wayne.edu/) and a 21-year old daughter who lives on her own.
 I love the outdoors and get out to walk or hike when I can.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](http://rtalbert.org), or [Grading for Growth](https://gradingforgrowth.com/) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!

 ---